SOARingLab/PieStream/README.md

 - Proposing a novel framework for transforming predicate-based interval event pairs into regular expressions and automata.
 This enables efficient encoding of temporal relationships, achieving low-latency detection for complex interval patterns in streaming data.

 - Developing a scalable approach to support above framework, not only reduces time complexity from exponential to nearly quasilinear but also achieves nearly quasilinear space complexity, significantly improving the efficiency of handling complex queries in real-time streaming systems.

-### Proofs

-The proofs for both the theorem and the proposition are provided in the [appendix](attachments/appendix.pdf)

 ### Experiments